munozalexm15/ARSG/README.md

 cheat and unlock everything (can't afford a server to save all the data), so I gave it some though and came to the conclusion to make a game that doesn't has progression, but only in the match.
 So, the main idea is to keep adding things to the game until it becomes a pseudo-roguelike where players get rewarded for killing sprees, the maps include bonuses and temporal buffs
 (more health, invisibility for a certain time, etc.)
-Basically, the idea is to make every match completely different.
+Basically, the idea was to make every match completely different.
 This way, I can give players a different approach to the game and prevent people cheat (Outside of the lobbies).

+(But to be honest, the game is P2P and a lot of people will end up cheating, so if I keep developing the game it will shift into creating more of a PVE content instead of PVP, this way it's less damaging for the players.)

 Furthermore, there are a few more things that would be going to be done.
 These are: More maps, weapons, bullet decals, blood decals, improve player model, etc.